shpml/fundamentals/10_chapter/05_lesson.md

 }
 ```

-If you want, you can play around with this code in [this repl.it session](http://repl.it/aOU), which also contains some dummy code to mock up how `cells` might work.
+If you want, you can play around with this code in [this JSBin  session](https://jessicaGA.jsbin.com/cekezaz/edit?js,output), which also contains some dummy code to mock up how `cells` might work.
 Try testing each of the different functions with different input values, and see what happens.

 Have fun!